gw31415/denops-aioperator.nvim/README.md

 This plugin provides only the operator function `require 'aioperator'.opfunc`.
 See `:help operator` for more information on how to use the operator.

-1. Select or specify the text by textobj.
+1. Press the operator key you set and select the textobj you want to convert.
-2. Press the key mapping you set in the configuration.
+   - or, you can use the visual mode to select the text before pressing the operator key.
-3. Input the instruction about the conversion you want to make.
+2. Input the instruction about the conversion you want to make.
-4. Press Enter then the conversion result will be inserted.
+3. Press Enter then the conversion result will be inserted.